Find Affordable College Courses

 100% Women

 The most popular school in the United States for consumer economics students seekinga doctor's degree is University of Minnesota - Twin Cities.
-The average in-state tuition for full-time undergraduates is $13,532 per year, while in-state graduate students, on average, pay $17,844 per year.
-For the 2020-2021 academic year, 10 doctor's degrees were handed out to consumer economics majors at UMN Twin Cities.
-Around 10% of these students were from an underrepresented racial-ethnic group, and 100% were women.
+The average in-state tuition for full-time undergraduates is $14,496 per year, while in-state graduate students, on average, pay $19,116 per year.
+During the most recent year for which we have data, 10 people received their doctor's degree in consumer economics from UMN Twin Cities.
+About 100% of this group were women, and 14% were students from an underrepresented racial-ethnic group.

 #2